tomaz-suller/my-site/content/posts/2024-08-17/solarizing-papermod.md

 but I didn't realise it then because of a problem with the background I'll get to.)

-Eventually I had the idea to try and overload the `choma-style.css` file that PaperMod already bundles, but I wasn't sure if that was going to work because it was my first time using Hugo.
+Eventually I had the idea to try and overload the `chroma-style.css` file that PaperMod already bundles, but I wasn't sure if that was going to work because it was my first time using Hugo.
 The result seemed a bit off since the background colour didn't change with the